-Intent, Implementation and Impact Statement: Maths
+Intent, Implementation and Impact Statement: Mathematics

 We value a maths curriculum that is challenging and engaging giving pupils the opportunity to build on learning in lesson.
 Our pupils need to develop the necessary skills to make them “deep thinkers” acquiring maths skills that can be recalled quickly, transferred and applied in different contexts.
 We aim for pupils to be able to make rich connections across the areas of maths and use their knowledge in other subjects.
 Maths is the foundation for understanding the world and we want our children to know the purpose behind their learning and to apply their knowledge to their everyday lives.
 We encourage pupils to develop their knowledge and understanding of mathematics and aim for all pupils to enjoy, achieve and become confident mathematicians.